-A study of the doctrine and lifestyle of Scriptural Holiness as taught both in the Bible, historically in the Christian Church and finally developed most fully in Wesley’s theology, with a special focus on the Wesleyan distinctive of entire sanctification or Christian perfection.
+A study of the doctrine and lifestyle of holiness as taught in the Bible, historically in the Christian Church, and finally as developed in the theology of John Wesley and the Holiness Movement, with a special focus on the Wesleyan distinctive of entire sanctification or Christian perfection.

-CN-7 Ability to explain Scriptural holiness from the Wesleyan-Armenian holiness perspective.
+CN-7 Ability to explain scriptural holiness from the Wesleyan-Armenian holiness perspective.

 CN-13 Ability to explain the Nazarene position on speaking in tongues.